ContactSign inSign up

 if (isChromatic()) {

-// The exact method to do this will depend on your animation techniques.
+// The exact method depends on your animation techniques.

 AnimationLibrary.disable = true;